Undergraduate policies

 Concurrent degrees

-A student who wishes to obtain concurrent degrees must submit a concurrent degree request form through the university approval process and meet the following criteria: minimum cumulative GPA of 3.00, successful completion of six credit hours in both majors, and successful admission into both intended programs of study.
+A student who wishes to obtain concurrent degrees must submit a concurrent degree request form through the university approval process and meet the following criteria: minimum cumulative GPA of 3.00, successful completion of six credit hours in both majors, and successful admission to both intended programs of study.
 A student pursuing concurrent degrees within the institute must complete 24 unique credit hours in each major.

 Change of major